-"Senior Higher Priority Liabilities" means any obligations in respect of principal of the Issuer under any Notes and any other unsecured and unsubordinated obligations (créditos ordinarios) of the Issuer, other than the Senior Non Preferred Liabilities.
+"Senior Higher Priority Liabilities" means any obligations in respect of principal of the Issuer under any Notes and any other unsecured and unsubordinated obligations (créditos ordinarios) of the Issuer, other than the Senior Non-Preferred Liabilities.

-"Senior Non Preferred Liabilities" means any unsubordinated and unsecured senior non preferred obligations (créditos ordinarios no preferentes) of the Issuer under Additional Provision 14.2° of Law 11/2015, and any other obligations which, by law and/or by their terms, and to the extent permitted by Spanish law, rank pari passu with the Senior Non Preferred Liabilities.
+"Senior Non-Preferred Liabilities" means any unsubordinated and unsecured senior non-preferred obligations (créditos ordinarios no preferentes) of the Issuer under Additional Provision 14.2 of Law 11/2015, and any other obligations which, by law and/or by their terms, and to the extent permitted by Spanish law, rank pari passu with the Senior Non-Preferred Liabilities.

-In the event of insolvency (concurso) of the Issuer, under the Insolvency Law, claims relating to Notes (unless they qualify as subordinated credits under the limited events regulated by Article 281 of the Insolvency Law) will be ordinary credits (créditos ordinarios) as defined in the Insolvency Law.
 The claims that qualify as subordinated credits under the limited events regulated by Article 281 of the Insolvency Law include, but are not limited to, any accrued and unpaid interests (including, for Notes sold at a discount, the amortization of the original issue discount from (and including) the date of issue to (but excluding) the date upon which the insolvency proceeding (concurso) of the Issuer commenced).
 Ordinary credits rank below credits against the insolvency state (créditos contra la masa) and credits with a privilege (créditos privilegiados).
 Ordinary credits rank above subordinated credits and the rights of shareholders.
 Under Spanish law, accrual of interests shall be suspended from the date of any declaration of insolvency (other than any interest accruing under secured liabilities up to an amount equal to the value of the asset subject to the security).